microsoft/pai/frameworklauncher/doc/USERMANUAL.md

 | SERVICE_NAME | |
 | SERVICE_VERSION | |

-2. Used to get the allocated Resource by LauncherAM, only set when corresponding feature is enabled.
+2. Used to get the assigned Resource, only set when corresponding feature is enabled.

 | EnvironmentVariable | Description |
 |:---- |:---- |